hrzil/DICOM-Code-Examples/README.md

 2. Extract the zip MODALIZER-SDK archive to a folder next to the examples.

+3. Run "install.bat" as an administrator (right click "install.bat" and select "Run as aministrator")

 You should have the following directory structure:

 <...>\MODALIZER-SDK